KPlanche/dohPlugIn/README.md

 ## Step 01:

-Download a .zip of the plug-in and save the file.
+Download a .zip of the plug-in and save the file to your project folder.

 ## Step 02:

-Add the "donut.js" file to the folder containing your other JavaScript files.
-Add the "donut.css" file to the folder containing your other CSS files.
+Copy the "donut.js" file to the folder containing your other JavaScript files.
+Copy the "donut.css" file to the folder containing your other CSS files.
 Copy all images from the plug-in's images folder to the folder containing your site's images.

 ## Step 03: